 Putting together a marinade is very easy.
 In fact one of the simplest solutions to a good marinade is Italian Dressing.
 Yes, this favorite on the salad makes the perfect marinade because it contains oil and vinegar in equal parts with a good dose of herbs and spice.
 To make a simple marinade take your oil of choice and add it to an equal part of acid (vinegar, lemon juice, wine, etc.).
 Now throw in whatever seasonings you like and you are done.
 Pour the whole thing in a zip-top bag, add the meat and refrigerate until you are ready to cook.
 Meats like beef and pork should be marinated the longest.
 Anywhere from an hour to 10 hours depending on the thickness of the cut and the strength of the marinade.
 Poultry should be marinated anywhere from 30 minutes to 3 hours.
 Fish and seafood should spend no more than 30 minutes in a marinade.
 Be particularly careful with shrimp that can actually cook in a strong marinade.

-You only need enough marinade to cover the meats completely with a think layer.
+You only need enough marinade to cover the meat completely with a think layer.
 It is important to make sure that it is completely covered in the marinade so it can work on the entire exposed surface.
 You also need to keep meats of any kind refrigerated.
-Do not never food at room temperature any longer than absolutely necessarily.
-When marinating take your food straight from the refrigerator to the grill or it can spoil.
+Do not let food sit at room temperature any longer than absolutely necessary.
+When marinating take your food straight from the refrigerator to the grill.